melissamcewen/CurlsBotSite/src/content/categories/drying-alcohols.md

 ---
-title: Drying alcohols
+title: Drying alcohols and Curly/Wavy hair guide
 description: Short-chain alcohols that can be drying to the hair and skin
 ---

-# Drying Alcohols
+# Drying Alcohols and Curly/Wavy Hair Guide

 This is the category that CurlsBot puts short-chain alcohols in.
 Short-chain alcohols are transparent fluids that evaporate quickly.